 Baking soda is great for spot cleaning.
 It works well for any unfortunate spills that have hit your seats or floors.
 Sprinkle on a bit of this pantry staple, lightly rub it in and leave it to work for a few hours.
 Once the spill has been absorbed, you can vacuum up the remaining baking soda and be left with a clean smelling car.

-If you’ve done a deep clean and still can’t seem to get rid of a lingering odour, you can always turn to charcoal.
-These briquettes actually absorb odours and are great for those smells that you can’t seem to get rid of.
-Pop one in your cup holder for a few days until you notice the smell has simply disappeared.
-You can use activated charcoal or barbeque products that don’t contain flammable.
+If you’ve done a deep clean and still can’t seem to get rid of a lingering odour, turn to charcoal.
+These briquettes actually absorb odours.
+Pop one (activated or unscented BBQ charcoal) in your cup holder or under a seat for a few days until the smell has simply disappeared.”
+(Slightly shorter, clarifies the type of charcoal).

 This is a chemical-free way to eliminate bad odours.
 Create a mix of warm water and white vinegar to fight tough stains and smells.
 Using a cloth, scrub the solution into upholstery and leave it to soak in and dry.
 It will go deep beneath the surface and get to the odours living inside the fabric.
 It can also be used on other interior panels, just make sure to wipe it clean after.